These are the best places to travel this summer

 Travelers in search of an ethical and sustainable way to see these beautiful pachyderms should visit the pioneering "walking with the herd" project, which works closely with local mahouts to rehome their overworked or injured elephants.

-A sort of retirement home for elephants, this 15 sq km (5.8 sq mile) sanctuary is set in a beautiful mountain valley in Mondulkiri and is a wonderful way to support sustainable conservation in this remote part of northeastern Cambodia.
-Elephant riding is strictly prohibited here – you simply walk through the forest with the elephants and observe them in their element.
-In the process, you learn about elephant behavior as well as Indigenous Bunong culture and forest ecology.
+A sort of retirement home for elephants, this 15 sq km sanctuary is set in a beautiful mountain valley in Mondulkiri and is a wonderful way to support sustainable conservation in this remote part of northeastern Cambodia.
+Elephant riding is strictly prohibited here; instead, walk through the forest with the elephants and observe them in their element.
+You'll learn about elephant behavior, as well as Indigenous Bunong culture and forest ecology.

 Planning tip: It's very popular, so book well ahead to avoid disappointment.
 The center is closed on Saturdays.

-The perfect way to explore the beautiful Tuek Chhou River is by stand-up paddleboard (SUP).
-The river winds past small palm-fringed islands, mangrove forest, and traditional hamlets and fishing villages under the shadow of Bokor National Park.
+Stand-up paddleboarding is the perfect way to explore the beautiful Tuek Chhou River.
+The river winds past small palm-fringed islands, mangrove forests and traditional hamlets and fishing villages under the shadow of Bokor National Park.
 It has some of the most spectacular sunsets on the South Coast.

-Planning tip: It is located around 4km (2.5 miles) out of town on the river, and paddleboards can be rented from various hotels and resorts.
+Planning tip: The Green Cathedral is located around 4km out of town on the river, and various hotels and resorts rent out paddleboards.

 Fresh water dolphins surrounding a small boat